-The Company is engaged in various legal proceedings that are routine in nature and incidental to its business.
-None of these proceedings, either individually or in the aggregate, is believed, in the Company's opinion, to have a material adverse effect on either its consolidated financial position or its consolidated results of operations.
+In addition to the legal proceedings otherwise disclosed herein, the Company is also engaged in various legal proceedings that are routine in nature and incidental to its business.
+None of these routine proceedings, either individually or in the aggregate, are believed, in the Company's opinion, to have a material adverse effect on its consolidated financial position or its results of operations.

-As of December 31, 2011, a number of the Company's employees were covered by employment agreements that vary in length from one to three years.
-As of December 31, 2011, total compensation payable under the remaining contractual term of these agreements was approximately \$3,883,000.
-In general, the employment agreements contain non-compete provisions ranging from six months to one year following the term of the applicable agreement.
-Subject to certain exceptions, as of December 31, 2011, invoking the non-compete provisions would require the Company to compensate the covered employees during the non-compete period in the amount of approximately \$2,179,000.
+As of December 31, 2012, a number of the Company's employees were covered by employment agreements that vary in length from one to three years.
+As of December 31, 2012, total compensation payable under the remaining contractual term of these agreements was approximately \$2,988,000.
+In addition, the employment agreements contain non-compete provisions ranging from six months to one year following the term of the applicable agreement.
+Therefore subject to certain exceptions, as of December 31, 2012, invoking the non-compete provisions would require the Company to compensate additional amounts to the covered employees during the non-compete period in the amount of approximately \$2,232,000.
+During the year ended December 31, 2012, the Company paid compensation costs of approximately \$540,000, in connection with certain non-compete and contractual arrangements of former employees.

-During the three months ended June 30, 2010, the Company received IRS notices totaling approximately \$726,000 related to foreign withholding claims for tax years 2006 and 2008.
-As part of settlement negotiations with the IRS, the Company determined that approximately \$197,000 of the foreign withholding claim for 2008 related to tax liabilities which the Company assumed upon the Wilhelmina Transaction.
+During 2010, the Company received IRS notices totaling approximately \$726,000 related to foreign withholding claims for tax years 2006 and 2008.
+As part of settlement negotiations with the IRS, the Company determined that approximately \$197,000 of the foreign withholding claim for 2008 related to tax liabilities which the Company assumed "as a result of the Wilhelmina Acquisition.
 To satisfy this liability, the Company paid the IRS, including penalties and interest of \$26,000, a total of \$223,000 during the year ended December 31, 2011.
-Since this amount was previously accrued as a liability at the Acquisition date, no adjustment was required.
+Since this amount was previously accrued as a liability at the Wilhelmina Acquisition date, no adjustment was required.